danoruo1/Fed-ML-Chem/src/documentation/Standard_FedNN_DNA.md

-# Standard Federated Neural Network for DNA Dataset

-## Overview
-This notebook implements a federated learning approach for the DNA dataset using the Flower framework.
-It distributes the training across multiple clients, with each client training on a subset of the data, and then aggregates the model parameters.

-## Model Architecture
-- Uses a simple fully connected neural network (MLP)
-- 5 linear layers with ReLU activations:
-  - fc1: input_sp → 64 neurons
-  - fc2: 64 → 32 neurons
-  - fc3: 32 → 16 neurons
-  - fc4: 16 → 8 neurons
-  - fc5: 8 → num_classes (output layer)
-- The input size (input_sp) is determined dynamically from the data

-## Dataset
-- DNA dataset with 7 classes ('0', '1', '2', '3', '4', '5', '6')
-- Uses DNA sequence data rather than images
-- Data is processed using text/sequence processing techniques
-- Data is split across 10 clients for federated learning
-- Each client's data is further split between training and validation sets with a 90/10 ratio

-## Training Approach
-- Uses a federated learning approach with 10 clients
-- Adam optimizer with learning rate of 1e-3
-- CrossEntropyLoss as the loss function
-- Each client trains for 10 epochs per round
-- Runs for 20 rounds of federated learning
-- Implements a custom federated learning strategy (FedCustom) that:
-  - Aggregates model parameters using weighted averaging
-  - Saves model checkpoints after each round
-  - Evaluates the model on a test set
-  - Uses different learning rates for different clients (standard lr for first half, higher lr for second half)

-## Key Parameters
-- `number_clients`: 10 (true federated approach)
-- `max_epochs`: 10 (epochs per round)
+## Standard Federated Neural Network for DNA Dataset

+### Overview
+This notebook uses federated learning to train on the DNA dataset.
+Instead of using one central dataset, it splits the data across multiple clients.
+Each client trains on its own subset, and the server aggregates their models using the Flower framework.

+### Model Architecture
+- A simple MLP with 5 fully connected layers and ReLU activations:
+  - fc1: input_sp → 64
+  - fc2: 64 → 32
+  - fc3: 32 → 16
+  - fc4: 16 → 8
+  - fc5: 8 → num_classes (final layer)
+- `input_sp` is dynamically determined based on the dataset

+### Dataset
+- DNA sequence classification with 7 total classes: '0' through '6'
+- Data is sequence-based, not image-based
+- Preprocessing is done using standard text/sequence methods
+- The dataset is divided across 10 clients
+- Each client's dataset is split 90% training, 10% validation

+### Training Approach
+- Fully federated setup with 10 clients
+- Optimizer: Adam with learning rate = 1e-3
+- Loss: CrossEntropyLoss
+- Each client trains for 10 epochs in each round
+- Runs for a total of 20 rounds
+- A custom federated strategy (FedCustom) is used that:
+  - Averages model weights across all clients
+  - Saves the model after each round
+  - Evaluates the model centrally
+  - Uses two learning rates:
+    - First half of the clients use standard `lr`
+    - Second half use a higher learning rate

+### Key Parameters
+- `number_clients`: 10
+- `max_epochs`: 10
 - `batch_size`: 16
-- `lr`: 1e-3 (standard learning rate)
+- `lr`: 1e-3
-- `rounds`: 20 (rounds of federated learning)
+- `rounds`: 20
-- `frac_fit`: 1.0 (fraction of clients used for training)
+- `frac_fit`: 1.0
-- `frac_eval`: 0.5 (fraction of clients used for evaluation)
+- `frac_eval`: 0.5

-## Results and Visualization
+### Results and Visualization
-The notebook generates and saves:
+This notebook outputs:
-- Confusion matrix for model evaluation
+- Confusion matrix for final model evaluation
-- ROC curves for performance analysis
+- ROC curves for each class
-- Training and validation accuracy/loss curves for each client
+- Training and validation accuracy/loss plots per client
-- Results are saved in the 'results/FL_DNA/' directory
+- Results are saved in `results/FL_DNA/`